ibm-cloud-docs/event-notifications/en-responsibilities.md

 |Task     |{{site.data.keyword.IBM_notm}} Responsibilities |Your Responsibilities |
 |-------------|-----------------------|-----------------------|
 |Applications |Provide the ability to restrict access to resources.	|Depending on your needs, restrict access to resources and service functionality by using Cloud IAM access policies.
 For more information, see [Managing user access](/docs/app-configuration?topic=app-configuration-ac-service-access-management). |
-{:caption="Table 3.
+{: caption="Table 3.
 Responsibilities for identity and access management" caption-side="top"}

 ## Security and regulation compliance
 {: #en-sec-and-reg-compliance}